 - In a heavy-bottomed saucepot, but the heat as high as it will go with 2tbsp of oil (canola or coconut oil because of their higher smoking point).

 - Add 2-3 kernels in with the oil and cover.
 As soon as all of the kernels pop, remove the kernels from the pot, and the pot from the heat.

 - Add in 1/2 cup of kernels to the hot oil, cover, and toss around.

 - Let standoff of the heat for about a minute, periodically tossing the kernels around.

 - Add the pot back to the high heat, covered, for about 1-2 minutes or until all kernels have popped.

 Popcorn is cheap in bulk, lasts long, and is so tasty when it’s fresh out of the pot.

-Corn tortillas are one of my personal favorite things to buy at the market.
-They are inexpensive, versatile, on the healthier side and last long in the refrigerator.
+Tortilla chips are one of my personal favorite things to buy at the market.
+They are inexpensive, versatile, on the healthier side and last long.
 I love to make homemade tortilla chips by cutting the little round tortillas into quarters and baking them.
 Bake a bunch in advanced and you have yourself a few bags of homemade tortilla chips.